Join our mailing list and stay up-to-date with news and events from East Kimberley Chamber Of Commerce and Industry.

 - You can then submit your EK DAMA Labour Agreement request online for the occupation/s and positions/s endorsed by the EKCCI.
 The Department of Home Affairs does not charge a fee for the Labour Agreement request.
 It is important to note that if you have identified prospective overseas worker/s for the endorsed position/s, in most circumstances you can lodge nominations for those individuals within a couple of days of requesting the EK DAMA Labour Agreement – in most circumstances you do not need to wait until the Labour Agreement is approved.**

 - Once your EK DAMA Labour Agreement is approved and signed you can continue to nominate individual/s against the approved occupation/s and position/s.
-The Department of Home Affairs will then decide the nominations for the individuals.
-Once approved the individuals can then apply for their visa.
+The Department of Home Affairs will then decide the nominations/visas for the individuals.
 Note that nominations and associated visa applications are subject to the government’s Visa Application Charges and also the Skilling Australia Fund Levy as they are outside the EK DAMA.
-In calculating the costs, note that the EK DAMA labour agreement replaces the need to become an approved sponsor.
+In calculating the costs, note that the EK DAMA labour agreement replaces the need to become an approved sponsor and uses the Labour Agreement Stream of each visa category.

 Your EK DAMA Labour Agreement will generally be for five years.
 During that time you can seek endorsement to vary the agreement, adding occupations and/or positions, or adding concessions, as needed.